The Handbook of Massachusetts Off-Highway Vehicle Laws

 - Stop immediately and render aid and…

 - Give the other party your name, address, and the registration number and owner's name of the OHV you're riding.

-The driver of an OHV involved in an accident (or parent if the operator is under the age of 18) must notify a law enforcement officer immediately and file a written report if the accident resulted in:
+The driver of an OHV involved in a crash (or parent if the operator is under the age of 18) must notify a law enforcement officer immediately and file a written report if the crash resulted in: